SummaryRead the full fact sheet

 Suggestions to avoid disease-related hearing damage include:

-- Children should be vaccinated.
+- Vaccinate children in accordance with the .
 See your doctor or maternal and child health nurse for further information.

 - If you fall ill, see your doctor for prompt diagnosis and treatment.

-- Persistent tinnitus or sudden hearing loss should be investigated by an ear specialist.
+- Have persistent tinnitus or sudden hearing loss investigated by an ear specialist.